pspdev/homebrew/README.md

 | published_at | Release data of this tag | Yes |
 | changelog | What was change with the new release.
 This can be longer and contain newline characters | No |

 After creating the file, run the `add-resources-and-info.py` script once.
 This will add the icon and information like the md5 checksum of the `EBOOT.PBP` and the sha256 checksum and sie of the archive for each release.
-Make sure to add the new and changed files to git as well when making a pull request (PR).
-PRs for homebrew for which the `add-resources-and-info.py` was not executed will not be accepted.
+If this wasn't done, the build will fail.

 ## License